Articles

 And that’s it!
 If your DKIM and SPF records aren’t approved right away, don’t worry.
 It can take up to 24 hours to update this information.

-Need to check email authentication?
+Need to test and monitor your email authentication?
 We’ve got you!

 With MailerCheck, keeping tabs on email authentication is easy—you never need to worry about possible failed authentication.
 As well as keeping your email list clean and healthy, MailerCheck’s email insights feature tests your email content and checks the two essential email authentication types before you hit send.